Kraballa/gamescript/readme.md

 # GScript scripting language
-'GScript' (gamescript) is a simplistic interpreted (for now) dynamically typed (for now) programming language.
+'GScript' (gamescript) is a simplistic interpreted (for now) *statically* typed programming language.
 It was created using the parser generator Antlr.
 I may potentially use it in future games which is why it's called 'gamescript'.
 The main purpose of this project is the study of programming language design and development.

 ## Features
 - 4 types: int, float, string, bool